Over 2M kilos of rice, P250M in cash aid distributed in Eastern Visayas

-The Card recipients mostly came from marginalized groups, including the poor, senior citizens, persons with disabilities, single parents, and family breadwinners, among others.
+The Card recipients mostly came from marginalized groups, including the poor, senior citizens, PWDs, single parents, and family breadwinners, among others.

-“Lumapag na po sa Leyte, Samar at Biliran ang CARD Program upang maghatid ng libreng bigas at ayuda para sa ating mga kababayan na nagmumula sa mga vulnerable sectors.
-Dito po ipinadadama ng administrasyon ni Pangulong Ferdinand Marcos Jr. sa ating mga mamamayan ang pagkalinga ng pamahalaan,” said Leyte First District Congressman and House Speaker Ferdinand Martin Romualdez in a statement.
+“Lumapag na po sa Leyte, Samar at Biliran ang Card Program upang maghatid ng libreng bigas at ayuda para sa ating mga kababayan na nagmumula sa mga vulnerable sectors.
+Dito po ipinadadama ng administrasyon ni Pangulong Ferdinand Marcos Jr. sa ating mga mamamayan ang pagkalinga ng pamahalaan,” said Leyte First District Representative and House Speaker Ferdinand Martin Romualdez in a statement.

 The Card program was rolled out as part of Marcos' nationwide Bagong Pilipinas Serbisyo Fair (BPSF).